Share Article

 Why this change?
 The PKI industry is moving toward shorter certificate lifecycles to strengthen the security ecosystem.
 Frequent rotations:

-• Limit the window of opportunity for attackers to use compromised certificates.
+- Limit the window of opportunity for attackers to use compromised certificates.

-• Ensure that domain control is verified more regularly.
+- Ensure that domain control is verified more regularly.

-• Allow for faster adoption of new security standards.
+- Allow for faster adoption of new security standards.

 How TRUSTZONE will handle it: You will still be purchasing 1-year SSL/TLS as before, however as a 1-year term that will be delivered via two consecutive certificates:

-1. First certificate: You will receive a certificate valid for 199 days.
+- First certificate: You will receive a certificate valid for 199 days.

-2. Second certificate: This second certificate provides the remaining validity (another 199 days) at no additional cost.
+- Second certificate: This second certificate provides the remaining validity (another 199 days) at no additional cost.
 A “Paid renewal” counter on the initial certificate will ensure you maintain complete overview.

 When is this happening?

-March 12, 2026: Basic UC SSL (issued by Sectigo),
+March 12, 2026: Basic UC SSL (certificates issued by Sectigo) will be subject to the 199-day limit.

 Impact on existing certificates

-Certificates issued prior to the March 15 deadline are not affected and will continue to function for their full original term.
+Certificates issued prior to the March 14th, 2026 deadline are not affected and will continue to function for their full original term.
 The new limit only applies to certificates issued after the policy takes effect.

 Impact on current multi-year deals

-For any multi-year SSL/TLS deals any remaining paid renewals will be doubled as the validity period is halved.
+For any multi-year SSL/TLS deals any remaining paid renewals will simply be doubled as the validity period is halved.

-Preparing for Shorter Certificate Lifecycles
+Preparing for Shorter Certificate Lifecycles with automation

 With the gradual reduction of certificate validity periods, renewal frequency will increase significantly.
 For organizations managing multiple domains or environments, this means more frequent renewals to track, validate, and deploy – increasing the likelihood of oversight and service disruption when handled manually.